Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 SAMMO: Oh yeah, hey.

-PLECK: Do you know where the dust they sell comes from here?
+PLECK: Hey, do you know where the dust they sell comes from here?

 SAMMO: The dust?
 Well uh, you know I mean, it’s…

-WINK: We don't know.
+WINK: Ooh the dust.
+We don’t know.
+Of course we don’t know.
 Why would we know?
-That would be so weird if we knew...
+That would be so weird if we knew…

 C-53: Your tone of voice implies that you do know.